90 minutes are short

-But that may be a basic problem of this debate, the media industry, maybe the whole of society: The Internet is popular because the content is simple, cheap and free.
-One participant admitted that he went to the store for advice, but then bought the Internet.
-So far, many do so, I do in some cases - the advice in the store does not have to be better, on the contrary, but the story I'll tell next week ...
+But that shows perhaps a basic problem of this debate, of the media industry, perhaps even of society as a whole: people like to use the Internet because the content is simple, cheap and free.
+One participant even admitted that he went to the store for advice, but then bought something online.
+As far as ok, many do the same, in some cases I do too - although the advice in the store doesn't have to be better, on the contrary, but I'll tell the story next week ...

 What I find but difficult is that then is not further thought: The free offers on the Internet are by no means pure idealism for free.
 As a rule, there is always an interest: Either someone acts as a thinker and / or it goes, if also hidden, but somehow for money.

 And: Who wants to do journalist as a profession, must also get money somewhere.
 Or you run it as a hobby.
 Maybe that was the biggest misunderstanding at the event: one or the other just keeps believing that they will eventually find a well-paid job in the traditional media, or thinks the Internet is just a side effect.
 That the Internet is about to fundamentally change our media landscape (see point 2 of my slide lecture on the media revolution), seems to many not quite arrived.

 The allegation made during the lecture: "Every farmer can blog there" fits this attitude very precisely.
 Apparently, some students were concerned about the loss of the supposedly objective quality journalism.

 Basic to the function of the Web 2.0